-Below are a list of John Picard's short stories published online.
+Below are a list of John's short stories in online publications.
 Click on the story to continue reading.

 The Hawai'i Pacific Review - "A Little Too Much Jesus"